Posted 10/12/2022 | Back

 Rosen's first YA novel, Jack of Hearts (and other parts), was a targeted in several school districts for removal from school libraries due to the sexually explicit content, especially due to the themes of gay sex and queerness that are openly discussed through out the book.

-We will discuss the experience of having a book targetted as well as other aspects of writing gay and queer-themed literature, especially the historical aspects of Rosen's newest book, Lavender House, which will be coming out this month.
+We will discuss the experience of having a book targeted as well as other aspects of writing gay and queer-themed literature, especially the historical aspects of Rosen's newest book, Lavender House, which will be coming out this month.

 Lev AC Rosen is the author of books for all ages.